 “CITRIS is well positioned to serve as a convener, a bridge, of these disciplines to help move tech policy forward.”

 In service to the Policy Lab’s role as a bridge and convener, Nonnecke has worked to build strong connections across disciplines.
-She serves as an associate research professor at the UC Berkeley Goldman School of Public Policy, where she directs the Tech Policy Initiative.
+She serves as an associate adjunct professor at the UC Berkeley Goldman School of Public Policy, where she directs the Tech Policy Initiative.
 She also co-directs the UC Berkeley AI Policy Hub, a partnership between the CITRIS Policy Lab and the UC Berkeley School of Information’s Center for Long-Term Cybersecurity, and the UC Berkeley Center for Law & Technology at the UC Berkeley School of Law, where she joins a roster of noted scholars at the Artificial Intelligence, Platforms, and Society Center.

 In 2022, Nonnecke was selected to lead the Our Better Web initiative, a collaboration that unites the UC Berkeley Center for Security in Politics at the Goldman School of Public Policy; School of Information; School of Journalism; and School of Law in efforts to combat disinformation and misinformation online.